 Today we live in a small world connected by a glocal outlook, the Internet, and multi-national business liasons.
 For many a new-age professional, the world is truly a playground dominated by travel across the globe.
 While international business trips can enhance your skills and leadership abilities, not to mention see more of the world, it’s important to acquire the skills necessary to travel at ease and conduct yourself gracefully in varied cultures.
 Take your cues from our comprehensive guide to every aspect of travelling internationally for work.

-- Find information on the country you are visiting, its laws, culture, etiquette, and behaviour.
+- Find information on the country you are visiting, its laws, culture, requirements such as Portugal NHR, etiquette, and behaviour.

 - Make a note of greeting and keywords in the local language.